-Using WordPress, you can build almost any type of website you can imagine – including online learning platforms.
-With the right tools, you can transform the platform into a robust WordPress Learning Management System (WordPress LMS), enabling you to offer classes, take on students, and even earn money.
+Using WordPress, you can build almost any type of website imaginable – including online learning platforms.
+With the right tools, you can transform a platform into a robust WordPress Learning Management System (WordPress LMS), enabling you to offer classes, take on students, and even earn money.

 By ‘the right tools’, we’re of course talking about plugins.
 There are a lot of WordPress LMS plugins to choose from, and in our experience, most of them are excellent.
 Which one you pick will depend on the features you want your online classroom to offer, and your individual goals.

-In this article, we’re going to talk briefly about how an LMS works.
+👉 In this article, we’re going to talk briefly about how an LMS works and why you should use WordPress for online courses.
 Then we’ll go over how to set up a WordPress LMS in three steps.
 Class is in session!

 An introduction to LMSs